 Volga cars built before 1985 had their hydraulic brakes and clutch operating systems filled with Castor oil-based crimson brake fluid named BSK (DOT-2 analog).
 It is not interchangeable with, nor can be mixed with, any other types of brake fluids.

 DO NOT use any other type of brake fluid unless all and every rubber part in the system is replaced with a brand new one !
 DO NOT mix Castor oil based and Glycol based brake fluids !
 In both cases the hydraulic brakes system would be rendered inoperative (either instantly or in some time).
+Mineral oil based brake fluids are also quite lethal for the rubber used in these systems.

 The applicability of silicone-based brake fluid (DOT-5) is still in question, some owners have experienced compatibility issues with such fluids.